TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

   user@tux:~$ chmod +x TS3UpdateScript

-d) Set your configuration values:
+d) Set your configuration values in configs/config.all:
+- ADMINISTRATOR_EMAILS
+  Set a list of comma seperated email addresses for email notifications by the cronjob.
+- LATEST_STABLE_RELEASE
+  Set your own latest stable version.
+Useful for ATHP to prevent an update to the latest version before the release has been tested internal.
+- DISPLAYED_USERNAME
+  Set the username, which will be displayed for poke messages.
+- UPDATE_TEXT
+  Set the text, which will be used, if you are executing the script manually.
-- auto_update_text.txt
+- CRON_UPDATE_TEXT
-  This file/text will be used, if the cronjob executes the script.
+  Set the text, which will be used, if the cronjob executes the script automatic.
   The server informs your online clients and will wait 5 minutes before it starts the update process.
-- update_text.txt
-  This file/text will be used, if you are executing the script manually.
-The update process starts, if you hit "yes".
-- displayed_user_name.txt
-  This file contains the username, which will be displayed for poke messages
-- ignore_clients.txt
+- IGNORE_CLIENTS
-  This file contains client_database_id's of users, which should not get any poke messages about updates
+  Set a list of comma seperated client_database_id of users, which should not get any poke messages about updates.
   HINT: Do NOT remove the number 1 from this file!
-- ignore_servergroups.txt
+- IGNORE_SERVERGROUPS
-  This file containts sgid's of servergroups, which should not get any poke messages about updates
+  Set a list of comma seperated sgid of servergroups, which should not get any poke messages about updates.
   HINT: Do NOT remove the number 1 and 2 from this file!

-- .password-file
-  This file contains the 'serveradmin' password to connect to your server
-  HINT: The .password-file is located in each TeamSpeak 3 server root directory
+If you want to be able to poke someone or improve the detection of your server details, you need to set your ServerQuery serveradmin password in the file .password-file at the root directory of your TeamSpeak 3 server installation.

-HINT: Both texts has a limitation of 100 characters.
-The displayed_user_name.txt has a limitation of 30 characters.
+HINT: UPDATE_TEXT / CRON_UPDATE_TEXT has a limitation of 100 characters.
+The DISPLAYED_USERNAME has a limitation of 30 characters.
 The script checks at the start, if you are using a valid length.
-After editing the file(s), you should run the script once manually to check and see, if the length is ok.
+After editing the configuration), you should run the script once manually to check and see, if the length is ok.

 f) Finish!
 Read the USAGE below to see, how you can use it